webmin/webmin.com/content/changelog/webmin-2.200-and-usermin-2.020-released.md

 * Add improved support for displaying last logins in the Users and Groups module
 * Fix to prevent duplicate `also-notify` and `allow-transfer` IPs in the BIND DNS module
 * Fix issues with Terminal module to correct text display problems in editor mode
-* Fix to allow disabling the newly introduced enforcement of _sudo_-capable logins in the Terminal module
 * Fix to store Terminal module logs in the `/var/webmin` directory
 * Fix to display the Spam folder nicely in the Mailbox module
 * Fix how modules are loaded in ProFTPd module